This constant bombardment for reviews is invasive

 LIFE IS LIKE ...

-Life is like a mop
+Life is like a string mop

 Dirt from bottom to top